Things Fearful Flyers Hate Hearing

 However, the horrible knots in my stomach, my sweating palms, my “out of body” sensation, etc. doesn’t only exist in my head.
 Those symptoms are real.
 My fear is real.

 So, nope, it’s not all in my head.
+Let the story about the flight that terrified me convince you otherwise.
+Show a little respect.

 2. “Have you thought about going on medication?”